MyPublicGitHubAcct/CICDExample/README.md

 * *Archive Artifacts <for some platform>*
 * *Release Artifacts <for all platforms>*

-In this case, we aren't deploying the application to server to run.
-That could be done, of course, but costs money and Github lets us create releases which are downloadable so that is the option chosen here.
+In this case, we aren't deploying (a.k.a. copying) the application files to a server to be run.
+That could be done, of course, but it would cost money and Github lets us create releases which are downloadable for free so that is the option chosen here.

 By the way, cleaning up the environment is taken care of by Github, so there is no configuration we are responsible for.